 As a kiln ages, the element will begin to bulge.
 At this time the number of pins will not help keep the element in the lid.
 Your best solution is to replace the element with a new element.

-U-shaped pins are used to pin elements in the lid element troughs of the glass kilns.
+U-shaped pins are used to pin elements in the lid element troughs of the Dual Media and Glass Fusing kilns.

 Replacing Elements